Telling Speculative Stories to Help Humans Imagine the Harms of Healthcare AI: Related Work

-\textbf{Automated Story Generation.} Early systems for automated story generation focused on modeling plot structure, often guided by narrative theories such as Propp's functions to organize events~\cite{propp1968morphology, yao2019plan}.
-These approaches typically followed a two-step process: first, planning a sequence of key events, and then expanding them into detailed scenes~\cite{alhussain2021automatic}.
-With large language models, story generation has shifted toward unified systems where the model acts as both planner and writer.
-For example, Agents’ Room uses LLM-based character agents that jointly plan and enact stories~\cite{huotagents}, while Dramatron divides screenplay generation into loglines, character bios, plots, and dialogue~\cite{mirowski2023co}.
-HOLLMWOOD builds on this idea by using LLM role-play to create interactive, character-centered narratives~\cite{chen2024hollmwood}. \citet{han2024ibsen} propose a Director–Actor framework for interactive scriptwriting, and \citet{yu2025multi} extend this to a hierarchical approach that separates role-play and rewriting.
-To maintain both coherence and creativity, BookWorld introduces a world agent that tracks the story environment and coordinates character interactions within a global narrative plan~\cite{ran2025bookworld}.
+\textbf{Automated Story Generation.} Early work on automated story generation emphasized explicit plot modeling, often drawing on narrative theories such as Propp’s functions to structure events, and typically adopted a two-stage pipeline that first planned key events and then realized them as full scenes~\cite{propp1968morphology, alhussain2021automatic}.
+With LLMs, this paradigm has shifted toward unified frameworks in which a single model jointly plans and writes narratives: Agents’ Room coordinates LLM-based character agents for collaborative story enactment~\cite{huotagents}, Dramatron decomposes screenplay generation into structured components such as loglines and dialogue~\cite{mirowski2023co}, and HOLLMWOOD uses LLM role-play to produce interactive, character-centered stories~\cite{chen2024hollmwood}. \citet{han2024ibsen} introduce a Director–Actor framework for interactive scriptwriting, which \citet{yu2025multi} extend with hierarchical role separation, while BookWorld adds a world agent to track global state and balance coherence with creativity~\cite{ran2025bookworld}.